Will ‘Media Literacy’ classes help protect school children? One state thinks so - NewsBreak

 Will ‘Media Literacy’ classes help protect school children?
 One state thinks so

-(NEXSTAR) – A lawmaker’s face-palm-worthy misunderstanding of a popular social media term went viral earlier this month—providing fodder for online comedians and sending teens scrambling to clear out their finstas before their parents learned about their “fake” Instagram accounts.Americans agree misinformation is a problem, poll shows
+(NEXSTAR) – A lawmaker’s face-palm-worthy misunderstanding of a popular social media term went viral earlier this month—providing fodder for online comedians and sending teens scrambling to clear out their finstas before their parents learned about their “fake” Instagram accounts.‘As seen on TikTok’: App becomes shopping phenom

 The awkward exchange between Sen. Richard Blumenthal (D-Conn.) and Facebook’s head of security ironically occurred during a hearing on the potential dangers of social media , bringing to light a generational disconnect regarding the rapidly changing forms of media children are exposed to every day.